reidfenning/resume/README.md

 - Data Design, Express, Docker, REST APIs
 - Microsoft Excel, Microsoft Access Database, Geographic Information Systems (GIS)

-### EXPERIENCE
+### PROFESSIONAL EXPERIENCE

-Deep Dive Coding at Central New Mexico Community College				April 2021 - June 2021 Full Stack Web Development Bootcamp								          Albuquerque, NM 	Learned both front-end and back-end web development 	Utilized version control software, such as Git and Github, to contribute and share work with teammates.
+- Deep Dive Coding at Central New Mexico Community College
+- April 2021 - June 2021
+- Full Stack Web Development Bootcamp
+- 	Learned both front-end and back-end web development 	Utilized version control software, such as Git and Github, to contribute and share work with teammates.
 	Became proficient and utilized command line to employ VCS and access backend frameworks such as Express and Docker.